 Note when you are having a short torso you may enjoy reading how to create balance when you are short-waisted.

 Sad that you didn’t win the color and style makeover?
 Don’t be.
-I am so excited to let you know that starting in May, you can sign up to get an online style makeover yourself.
+Email me, for availabilty of an online style makeover.
 In the meanwhile you may be interested in my style recipe book that you can buy at the link.

-Interested in the color makeover?
+Interested in a color makeover?
 Head over to Pamela’s blog to buy an Online Color Analysis.

 P.S.
 Stay tuned or better, play it safely by subscribing to my email list so you won’t miss the next styling tips and won’t miss the launch and further information about the online style makeover.